thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

 Let's see how it works.

-#### Translation of the dashboard's name
+#### Custom translation for the dashboard title

-- First, define a [custom translation](#adding-a-translation-using-a-language-translation-file) for your dashboard title within a translation map, using JSON format.
-Here's an example entry:
+- First, set a [custom translation](#adding-a-translation-using-a-language-translation-file) for your dashboard title within a translation map, using JSON format.
+Here is an example of an entry for translating the dashboard title into Italian:

 ```text
 ...